HQarroum/scoped-injector/README.md

 };
 ```

-This will cause the injector to export the identifiers in your project tree in the global namespace and to prepend them with the `$` character :
+This will cause the injector to use the `scope-global` strategy, and the identifiers defined in your project tree to be exported in the global namespace, prepended with the `$` character :

 ```javascript
 const users = $controller('users');